arkenidar/lua-sdl/README.md

 This repository collects useful pieces of software code in theme.

-LUA-ROCKS OPTION: Using FFI (currently LuaJIT only)
+NON-LUA-ROCKS OPTION: Using FFI (currently LuaJIT only)

 https://github.com/arkenidar/lua-sdl2-ffi-luajit